Utah women’s hoops ranked for first time in more than decade

 “I’m doing my best to put the blinders on,” Rutgers coach C. Vivian Stringer said.
 “Just focus and enjoy the moment until we’ve come to a spot where we’ve worked hard for something and we’re there.”

-BIG EAST PRIDE: Marquette reaching 10th is the highest a team has been ranked in the Big East since the conference split up a few years back.
-The last time a current member of the Big East was in the top 10 was the preseason poll of 2011 when Georgetown was 10th.
+Marquette reaching 10th is the highest a Big East team has been ranked since the conference split up a few years back.
+The last time a current member of the Big East was in the Top 10 was the preseason poll of 2011, when Georgetown was 10th.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25